PRUEBAdelaCOSA/image-quilting/README.md

 ## Documentation

-For detailed project documentation, please refer to the `ausarbeitung` folder.
+For detailed project documentation, please refer to the `Ausarbeitung` folder.

 ## Usage
 Compile the project using CMake and run the executable with specified parameters: